 Pro Tip: If you’re in a pinch and don’t have a cherry picker, you can place a cherry on the top of a wine bottle and use a chop stick to push the pit into the bottle.

-In a skillet sauté onions and add fresh cherries, cayenne, and ¼ cup of the glaze.
-Cook until the cherries have softened and the mixture has thickened.
+In a skillet sauté onions and add fresh cherries, cayenne and allspice, and ¼ cup of the glaze.
+Simmer until the cherries have softened and the mixture has thickened.

-Puree the sauce with an emersion blender, or in a food processor, and keep warm while the pork is cooking.
+Puree the sauce with an immersion blender, or in a food processor, and keep warm while the pork is cooking.

-Brush the glaze over the tenderloins and grill over direct heat to brown, then remove to indirect heat and continue to cook until a meat thermometer reads 145º.
+Brush the glaze over the tenderloins and grill over direct heat to brown, then remove to indirect heat and continue to cook until a meat thermometer reads 135º.

-Whether you have fresh cherries or have to resort to frozen, this sauce creates a company worthy dinner.
+Whether you have fresh cherries or use frozen, this sauce creates a company worthy dinner.
 Make the sauce ahead of time and you’ll be set for a stress free evening.

 What to serve with pork tenderloin